 The execution engine is useless without the ability to store and modify program data.
 The fastest storage for data is provided by the processor's register set.
 A register is a storage cell inside the processor itself, capable of holding a machine word-sized value (typically 16, 32, or 64 bits).
-Data stored in registers can typically be read or written quickly, in a single CPU cycle.
+Data stored in registers can typically be read or instruction pointer control registers segment registers written quickly, in a single CPU cycle.